> Aromatherapy Articles & Guides >

 oil from a large bottle, rebottle the oil into a smaller bottle.

-This reduces the amount of oxygen that stays in contact with the
+This reduces the "headspace," the amount of oxygen that stays in contact with the

 oil.
 See the Storing Essential Oils article